This section contains best practices for building connected devices which use The Things Stack as a Network Server.

 Devices should also randomize initial power on delay (i.e. Join).
 See Synchronization, Backoff, and Jitter

 Devices must increment the frame counter after each uplink and downlink.
 Devices should use 32 bit counters for FCntUp and FCntDwn to prevent replay attacks.
+Learn more about frame counters in The Things Network LoRaWAN documentation.

 It is possible that you will not receive an ACK for every confirmed uplink or downlink.
 A good rule of thumb is to wait for at least three missed ACK’s to assume link loss.